noseka1/multicluster-management-rhacm-argocd/README.md

-# Example of managing OCP clusters using RHACM
+# Example of managing OCP clusters using RHACM and Argo CD

 * Subscription merge option.
 Used for existing Kubernetes resources that are not owned by this Subscription.
 The resources are not deleted when the subscription is removed.
 * Subscription replace option.
 Subscription owns the resources.
 When the subscription is removed, the resources will be removed too.